 Learn How to Grow Cardamom, one of the most expensive spices in the world.
-Growing cardamom is moderately difficult but you can learn how to do it by reading this article.
+Growing cardamom is not that difficult, learn how to grow it in this article.

 Cardamom is one of the world’s most expensive spices after saffron and vanilla.
 It has a sweet, burning taste and a very distinctive spicy odor.
 Cardamom because of its variety of uses gained a reputation as the queen of spices (king, however, is black pepper).